 Improving Customer Shopping Experience

-Beacons unlock a retailers ability to bring their POS in the forefront.
+Beacons unlock a retailer’s ability to bring their POS to the forefront.
 And thus, shifting the approach from a “Talk At You” to a more unique “Engage With You” landscape.
-Although physical stores lack the advantage of the flexibility of their aisle layouts compared to the online stores.
+Although physical stores lack the advantage of the flexibility of their aisle layouts compared to online stores.
 Moreover, beacons enable retailers to deliver an experience to consumers to shop intelligently and locate what they look for efficiently.

 In Short –

 Overall, today’s connected devices and solutions drive retailers to gain opportunities to optimize operations with the existing complex supply chain.
 As a result, they are increasing imperative digital channels and more a demanding consumer.
-RFID technology helps retailers to improve the precision of inventory tracking.
-Moreover, they provide firms with data visualization solutions making it simpler for staff to track product lines across the supply-chain.
+AI technology helps retailers to improve the precision of inventory tracking.
+Moreover, they provide firms with data visualization solutions making it simpler for staff to track product lines across the supply chain.